 You’re no longer afraid of your boss, human resources manager, or the legal and compliance department that watches your every move to protect the firm.

 Instead, you’ve essentially leveled the playing field and equipped yourself with knowledge and a framework to succeed.
 You also now understand that you could very well be doing your firm a big favor.

-I want to provide you a very common example of how I worked with one of my clients to successfully engineer her layoff and double her income.
-I’ll then highlight how another client managed to triple his income.
+I want to provide you a very common example of how I worked with a client to successfully engineer her layoff and double her income.
+Then, I will highlight how another client managed to triple his income.
 Read on.

 Total Severance Excluding Unemployment Benefits: $30,104

 The reason why we’re excluding unemployment benefits is because Marie got a new job two weeks later at a startup for the same salary!

 Her severance of $13,461 was paid in a lump sum a week after separation.
 Meanwhile, I recommended Marie negotiate a start date 1.5 months from the offer.
 This way she got a 1.5 month vacation fully paid for by her old employer thanks to the WARN Act!

 Marie took my advice and essentially doubled her income for three months once she started thanks to her severance package.

 How To Triple Your Income By Quitting Your Job